dguest/lwtnn-tutorial-for-btaggers/README.md

 You've trained some boosted higgsonic stop tagger with Keras and found that it's the most awesome thing for physics since cutting hard on mT2.
-But now you're in a bind: someone stupid convener is asking how you're going to calibrate it!
+But now you're in a bind: some stupid convener is asking how you're going to calibrate it!
 You have no idea, but it will probably involve making the tagger run in ~RootCore~ Analysis Base (?) so everyone else can run the tagger without setting up 10 GB of conda